zanix-io/space-ui/docs/icons.md

 `@zanix/space`, a bare `optimize: { svg: true }` already does this automatically for every `<symbol id>`, while still cleaning up genuinely unused ids elsewhere in the file).

-A `--icons` convenience flag for `zanix new space`/`zanix new spacecraft` — which would scaffold this catalog into a new project's own `assets/icons/` and generate a pre-wired `CatalogIcon` wrapper — is planned for `@zanix/cli`, but not available today.
+A `--icons` convenience flag for `zanix new space`/`zanix new spacecraft` scaffolds this catalog into a new project's own `assets/icons/` and generates a pre-wired `CatalogIcon` wrapper — implemented in `@zanix/cli` (`space-icons.ts`), fetching this package's real, published-to-JSR template content at scaffold time.

 ## See also